What is TimberTop?

 Is TimberTop part of the Stonehammer UNESCO Global Geopark?

-What should I wear for my TimberTop session?
+What should I wear for my TimberTop adventure?

 We recommend wearing comfortable clothing that allows you to be active and that you don’t mind getting a little dirty.
-Please note that closed-in shoes and gloves are mandatory at TimberTop.
-If you have a pair of athletic or work gloves we recommend bringing them, but if you don’t, we sell them for $4.50 and $2.00 for children.
+You must bring your community mask with you this season as there will be times when you will be asked to wear it during harnessing, training, and if you need assistance from one of our rescue guides on the courses.
+Please note that close toed shoes and gloves are mandatory at TimberTop.
+If you have a pair of tight fitting athletic or work gloves we recommend bringing them, but if you don’t we have some available for $4.50 plus tax.
+If you bring your own gloves we ask that you ensure they have been washed prior to coming to the park.
 If you have long hair, make sure it’s tied back.

 What should I bring with me?

-Our regular sessions are three hours long, and you’ll be active, so we recommend packing snacks and water.
-If you need a water bottle to carry that water we have a selection of very cool, metal TimberTop water bottles in our gift shop.
-We also sell bottles of water for $2 (taxes included) and peanut-free bars both at the registration office and up in the course area.
+Our Go Wild adventures are up to three hours long, and you’ll be active, so we recommend packing snacks and water.
+We also sell bottles of water for $2 (taxes included) and peanut-free bars ($1) both at the registration office.

 Will there be any staff or guides on the courses with me?

-We also have multiple rescue guides on site at all times should you get into a situation where you feel you need additional assistance or need to exit a course midway through for health and wellbeing reasons.
+We also have multiple rescue guides on site at all times should you get into a situation where you feel you need additional assistance or need to exit a course midway through for health and well-being reasons.
 Our rescue guides have received in-depth and specific training for this purpose and occasionally you may actually see them practicing their skills in trees nearby between assisting customers.
+During a rescue our guides will be wearing their community masks and we will be asking those we are rescuing to wear theirs as well.
+Your mask protects us and our mask protects you so that everyone is safe.

 How does The Flying Squirrel system work?